-1. Choose a Real Estate Agent; preferably an Accredited Buyer Agent (ABR)
+1. Choose a Real Estate Agent to represent you as the buyer; preferably an Accredited Buyer Agent (ABR)

-Real Estate Agent Martha Anger and Laura Hall is an Accredited Buyer Agent who works with buyers to purchase a home on the North Shore of Boston.
+Real Estate Agent Martha Anger and Laura Hall are Accredited Buyer Agents who work with buyers to purchase real estate on the North Shore of Boston.

-2. Meet or speak on phone with Mortgage Broker, Lender or Bank and obtain a Pre Approval which will state the purchase price and what your down payment is.
+2. Meet or speak on phone with Mortgage Broker, Lender or Bank and obtain a Pre – Approval which will state your purchase price and what your down payment will be.

 3. Have verification of funds for down payment.
 (Lender will need to see proof of funds/ and may be requested at time of offer or accepted offer.)

 4. Begin your search on line, and when ready schedule appointments with your Real Estate Agent.

 5. Find a home you love which offers all your needs and within your financial means.

 Now for the Offer

 - Day 1 – Make the offer- Work with your agent to submit a “Contract to purchase” – With this contract to purchase (offer) you will need,

 (a) Good Faith Deposit- this is a refundable until you go to a binding Purchase and Sale agreement.